neph1/jme-cardboard/README.md

 ((CardboardContext) getJmeApplication().getContext()).setCardboardDeviceParams(params);

 If you wish to build the sources yourself, it needs access to an android.jar file.

 Troubleshooting:
-If you find that the screen is black post launch, trying moving looking around in different directions
+It seems to be important that the starting orientation is "forward" according to the cardboard.
+If you find that the screen is black when starting, try looking in the opposite direction, or rotate the spatial.